Dr. Ding Guoping

 Technological Advantages

-After decades of technical research, Dr. Ding Guoping has modified the traditional laparoscopic cholecystectomy, creating a novel two-port micro-incision laparoscopic cholecystectomy (MILC).
+After decades of technical research, Dr. Ding Guoping has innovated the traditional laparoscopic cholecystectomy, resulting in a unique two-port micro-incision laparoscopic cholecystectomy (MILC).
+Compared to traditional laparoscopic cholecystectomy, it offers reduced trauma and improved cosmetic results, while demonstrating notable advantages in operational ease and applicability over single-port techniques.

 1